frederic-perez/Ada-Byron-code-book/README.md

 ### Miscellaneous notes

 Advice on **unnecessary comments**:
 - Avoid (or remove) unnecessary comments!
-For example, from C++ Gotchas: Avoiding Common Problems in Coding and Design, by Stephen C. Dewhurst: Gotcha #1: Excessive Commenting: _"If a maintainer has to be reminded of the meaning of the `public:` label [for example with the comment <code>// Public Interface</code>], you don't want that person maintaining your code."_
+For example, from C++ Gotchas: Avoiding Common Problems in Coding and Design, by Stephen C. Dewhurst: Gotcha #1: Excessive Commenting: _"If a maintainer has to be reminded of the meaning of the `public:` label [for example with the comment `// Public Interface`], you don't want that person maintaining your code."_

 Why C++ does not have a **<code>super</code> keyword**, and we do not promote creating any proxy for that:
 - See the most voted answer of this [StackOverflow's thread](http://stackoverflow.com/questions/180601/using-super-in-c).